VPC (Virtual Private Cloud)

 VPC networks includes the following network elements:

-• Security group – use security groups to control access to the AWS resources in each subnet.
+• ex. after you associate a security group with an EC2 instance, it controls the inbound and outbound traffic for the instance. – use security groups to control access to the AWS resources in each subnet.